morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 07-07-25: I was able to purchase a new Netgear A9000 WiFi 7 USB adapter based on the mt7925 chip at a local Walmart.
 I will be testing and reporting at the following location: https://github.com/morrownr/USB-WiFi/issues/630 This adapter may or may not stay in this list depending on how testing and reports go.
 So far, the results have been good so I am listing this adapter for now.
 I am impressed with the range and overall quality of this adapter.

 Important: The Netgear A9000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.18.
-The device ID is also scheduled to be backported to actively supported kernels, including kernel 6.12.
-This adapter may not be plug and play on kernels earlier than 6.12.
+(Edit: The patch that added the VID/PID to kernel 6.18 went in as expected and backported versions of the patch were applied to kernels 6.17 and 6.12 on 10-17-2025.)
 If you are using kernel 6.7 or later and this adapter is not plug and play, there is a way to tell your Linux system about the device ID (VID/PID):

 Hotplug automation using udev